thegoodwei/AccessPass/README.md

         Ethereum wallet: https://www.ethereum.org/greeter
         Web3 provider: https://web3js.readthedocs.io/en/v1.2.11/getting-started.html#installing-web3
         Arweave client: https://www.arweave.org/developers/tools/arweave-cli
-2.
-    Clone this repository and navigate to the root directory:
+2. Clone this repository and navigate to the root directory:
 ``
 git clone https://github.com/<repository-url>
 cd encrypted-video-nft
 ``
-3.
-Compile the smart contract and the dApp:
+3. Compile the smart contract and the dApp:
 ``
 wasm-pack build --target web contract wasm-pack build --target no-modules --out-dir pkg ui ``
-4.
-Deploy the smart contract to the Ethereum network using a deployer.
+4. Deploy the smart contract to the Ethereum network using a deployer.
 You can use the deployer provided in the deployer directory:
 ``
 cargo run --release -- --web3 <web3-provider-url> --eth-key <ethereum-wallet-private-key> --eth-account <ethereum-wallet-address> --video <path-to-newMovie.mp4> --access-key <access-key> --nft-type <nft-type> --royalty-fee <royalty-fee>
 ``
-5.
-Replace the placeholders with your own values.
+5. Replace the placeholders with your own values.
 The access-key should be a 32-byte hexadecimal string.
 The nft-type and royalty-fee should be integers.
-6.
-Host the compiled dApp on a web server.
+6. Host the compiled dApp on a web server.
 You can use the pkg directory generated in step 3 as the root directory of the web server.
-7.
-Access the dApp using a compatible web browser and connect to the Ethereum network using a web3 provider and your Ethereum wallet.
+7. Access the dApp using a compatible web browser and connect to the Ethereum network using a web3 provider and your Ethereum wallet.
-8.
-Use the dApp to buy an NFT with movieThumbnail.jpg as the thumbnail.
+8. Use the dApp to buy an NFT with movieThumbnail.jpg as the thumbnail.
 The NFT will grant access to the encrypted newMovie.mp4.

-To store the encrypted newMovie.mp4 on Arweave, follow these steps:
+To store the encrypted newMovie.mp4 on Arweave:

 1. Use the Arweave client to create a wallet:
 ``
 arweave wallet create
 ``
 This will generate a wallet file and a wallet key file.

-2.
-Use the Arweave client to transfer AR tokens to your wallet:
+2. Use the Arweave client to transfer AR tokens to your wallet:
 ``
         arweave transfer <amount> --to <wallet-address> --key-file <path-to-wallet-key-file>
 ``
         Replace the placeholders with your own values.
 The amount should be specified in AR.
         Use the Arweave client to upload the encrypted newMovie.mp4 to Arweave:

+3. Store the encrypted newMovie.mp4 on Arweave by using the Arweave client to create a wallet:
 ``
-3.
-    To store the encrypted newMovie.mp4 on Arweave, follow these steps:
-        Use the Arweave client to create a wallet:
-``
 arweave wallet create
 ``
 This will generate a wallet file and a wallet key file.
-4.
-Use the Arweave client to transfer AR tokens to your wallet:
+4. Use the Arweave client to transfer AR tokens to your wallet:
 ``
 arweave transfer <amount> --to <wallet-address> --key-file <path-to-wallet-key-file>
 ``
-5.
-Replace the placeholders with your own values.
+5. Replace the placeholders with your own values.
 The amount should be specified in AR.
 Use the Arweave client to upload the encrypted newMovie.mp4 to Arweave:
 ``
 arweave upload --key-file <path-to-wallet-key-file> --file <path-to-encrypted-newMovie.mp4>